 To apply for any of the credit cards included in this post, please start at the TRAVEL CREDIT CARDS link in my main menu above.
 This helps me to earn a commission — at no cost to you — to help me pay the blogging bills and continue to bring you great content free!
 Thank you for taking this step!

-To earn all 110,000 Southwest points needed to qualify for the Companion Pass through credit card sign-ups, you’re going to need to sign up for TWO cards.
-This could be a personal and a business card OR two personal cards.
-And earning the points through card sign-ups is the quickest way to earn the pass.
+To earn all 110,000 Southwest points needed to qualify for the Companion Pass through credit card sign-ups, you’re going to need to sign up for TWO Southwest cards.
+This now must be ONE personal and ONE business card, as they no longer allow you to hold TWO personal Southwest credit cards.

 If you’re going for a pass this year, I’d recommend applying for 1 card as soon as possible and then applying for the second 30 days later.
-You will need to complete both minimum spends before your December credit card close dates (see next section), so make sure that is possible without putting yourself in debt.
+You will need to complete both minimum spends BEFORE your December credit card close dates (see next section), so make sure that is reasonable without putting yourself in debt.

 Timing is critical.